JayKayAce/Technical-Articles/tutorials/Automating Application Building/article/Automating Application Building.md

 Congratulations on finishing this article.
 You have now learned how to get started with automating the building of Python-based Windows applications, using PyInstallers Python API.
 The article forms a basis for easing the packaging process of Python applications, and to alleviate the stress of packaging application by automation as early in the process as possible.
 You have additionally learned:

-* How to package a python module into an executable from the command line
+* How to package a Python module into an executable from the command line
 * When to implement packaging and what to consider when building applications
 * How to setup consistent build settings and how to control the PyInstaller API with these